-Motioned: K. Boatright Seconded: T. Cook
+Motioned: S. Dover Seconded: A. Nickerson

-Motion Acceptance/Declination: The motion was approved to accept the Pilot Waiver by a unanimous vote of the board members.
+Motion Acceptance/Declination: The motion was approved to adopt the Self- Sufficiency Policy as presented by a unanimous vote.
 All in favor.
 No oppositions.
 No abstentions.
-The motion carried accepting the Pilot Waiver.
+The motion carried accepting the adoption of the Self- Sufficiency Policy.